ChannMyaeAung/MyLearningNotes/C_Learning/HFCExercises.md

 ```

+- When we bind a socket to a port, the OS will prevent anything else from rebinding to it for the next 30 seconds or so, and that includes the program that bound the port in the first place.
+- To get around the problem, we need to set an option on the socket before we bind it:

-The error message "Can't bind to socket: Address already in use" indicates that the port your server is trying to bind to is already occupied by another process.
+The error message "Can't bind to socket: Address already in use" indicates that the port our server is trying to bind to is already occupied by another process.
 This is a common issue when a server process is terminated and immediately restarted.
 The underlying socket remains in a `TIME_WAIT` state for a period, preventing another process from binding to the same port.

-To resolve this issue, you can set the `SO_REUSEADDR` socket option on your listener socket.
-This option tells the kernel that you're okay with reusing the local address (`port`), even if it's still in the `TIME_WAIT` state.
-Here's how you can modify your code to include this option:
+To resolve this issue, you can set the `SO_REUSEADDR` socket option on our listener socket.
+This option tells the kernel that we're okay with reusing the local address (`port`), even if it's still in the `TIME_WAIT` state.
+Here's how we can modify our code to include this option:

-1. Include the `setsockopt` function call right after creating your listener socket and before binding it to an address.
+1. Include the `setsockopt` function call right after creating our listener socket and before binding it to an address.
 2. Use `SO_REUSEADDR` to allow the port to be reused.

 Here's an example snippet showing how to set `SO_REUSEADDR`: